aipaca-mlops/cxc_datathon/README.md

 ## Step 6: Submit to [Aipaca leaderboard](https://aipaca.ai/events)

 The submission includes nickname, student number, inference URL, and github URL.
-Your result will be automatically scored with Compute Area Under the Receiver Operating Characteristic Curve (ROC AUC).
+Your result will be automatically scored according to challenge requirements.
 If the score didn’t show up, you can contact us and we will look into your code.

 ## Tips